Haywood County DUI Court Process

 -

-Typical Plea Deals in Haywood: Plea deals in Haywood County DUI cases can vary depending on the circumstances of the arrest, your BAC level, and your prior criminal record (if any).
+Typical Plea Deals in Haywood County: Plea deals in Haywood County DUI cases can vary depending on the circumstances of the arrest, your BAC level, and your prior criminal record (if any).
 Common plea deals might involve pleading guilty to a lesser charge, such as reckless driving (often referred to as "wet reckless"), in exchange for a reduced sentence.
 Other plea deals might involve probation, community service, and alcohol education classes.
 An experienced DUI attorney can assess the strength of the prosecution's case and advise you on the best course of action.

 3. Trial (If No Plea Deal)